koskarium/kon/_pages/cv.md

 * **Binary Research Institute - Consulting**
   * **Jr. Research Scientist**; May 2015-Aug 2015
   * Developed a sophisticated MATLAB simulation to investigate the hypothetical scenario of our Sun being part of a binary system with an unseen celestial companion, exploring the potential implications on nearby planets
-  * Employed advanced numerical methods, including RungeKutta Methods to accurately model the systems dynamics
+  * Employed advanced numerical methods, including Runge-Kutta Methods to accurately model the systems dynamics
 * **CSU Fullerton Department of Mathematics**
   * **Research Assistant**; Aug 2015 - Present
   * Developed an innovative method to determine a lower bound for the index of the Scherk surface, utilizing admissible perturbations and bump functions
   * Devised a sophisticated MATLAB code to efficiently calculate and visually represent the spectrum of the second variation formula for minimal surfaces.
-This cutting-edge approach enabled the assessment of the stability of the dihedral Eneper surface by transforming the problem into a Dirichlet problem
+This cutting-edge approach enabled the assessment of the stability of the dihedral Enneper surface by transforming the problem into a Dirichlet problem
   * Conducted an extensive literature review, assimilating relevant research findings, and collaborated closely in the preparation of a manuscript for publication in the prestigious journal Experimental Mathematics
 * **CSU Fullerton Department of Physics**
   * **Research Assistant**; Jan 2015 - June 2017